Wednesday, June 19, 2024

 Are you interested in a pair of shoes?

-When he went to Mister Johnson's house an old lady answered the door.
-She told Patrick that her son was, indeed, a scoutmaster of the local scout troop.
-She also told him where to go to enrol Finbar and it was just the other side of the main road, about a quarter of a mile south, in Tindal Street School.
-"You need to be there at six thirty" she said "every Tuesday."
+When he went to Mr. York's house an old lady answered the door.
+She told Patrick that her son was, indeed, a Scoutmaster of the local scout troop.
+She also told him where to go to enrol Finbar and it was just the other side of Moseley Road, about a quarter of a mile south, in Tindal Street School.
+'You need to be there at six thirty' she said 'every Tuesday.'

 The following Tuesday, Patrick and Finbar set off to Tindal Street School.
 It was easy to find, once you found the school, as there was a hub-bub from a room along a corridor, and inside were various groups mingling and chatting.
-One of the adults turned out to be Mister Bishop and Finbar identified him to Patrick.
-As they approached, Bishop saw them coming “Hello Finbar” he said “Come to join us?”
+One of the adults turned out to be Mr. York and Finbar identified him to Patrick.
+As they approached, York saw them coming “Hello Finbar' he said “Come to join us?'

-The one thing about Finbar is that he may have been small, but he wasn't shy, and wasn't intimidated by Bishop at all.
+The one thing about Finbar is that he may have been small, but he wasn't shy, and wasn't intimidated by York at all.

 He was told he could wander around and speak to any of the boys and then, when the activities started, he could observe.